Social Media Tips & Strategies

 • LinkedIn: Focus on the business problem your product solves.
 The tone is professional, the caption is more detailed, and the call-to-action (CTA) might be to "Read our launch-day blog post" with a direct link.

-• TikTok: A fast-paced, trending-sound video that shows a behind-the-scenes look at the product being made or used in a creative way.
-The caption is minimalistic, maybe a witty one-liner.
+• TikTok: A fast-paced, trending-sound video showing a behind-the-scenes look at the product being made or used in a creative way.
+The caption is minimalistic, perhaps a witty one-liner.
 The CTA is a comment prompt, like "What color should we launch next?!"

 • Facebook: A blend of the Instagram visual and the LinkedIn context.
 You can include a direct link in the post, share a photo album, and write a slightly longer caption explaining the benefits to your community.
 This is a great place to ask questions and encourage discussion.